TufvaLinde/tufvalinde.github.io/draft-preview.md

 *End of Chapter 1*

 **Writers live comment**: This chapter was written on my flight from London to Cancún, using my phone and portable keyboard.
 It took the whole length of the flight.
 If the rest of this journey is as eventful I’m not sure how many chapters will need to be written, or if my wrists are capable of keeping up.
 My Cancún flight is landing as I am writing.
-From my seat in the isle I can just see the sun setting over the sea.
+From my seat in the aisle I can just see the sun setting over the sea.
 Somewhere down there is Louise. **Next quest: reunite with her.**

 [^1]: The question didn’t state whether anyone but yourself would know that you were going to pass, but that’s another interesting intricacy that could influence one’s answer.